-During fiscal years 2021 and 2020, one member of the Board of Trustees also serves as a teacher of the School.
+Two members of the Board of Trustees also serve as teachers of the School during fiscal year 2021.
+During fiscal year 2020, one member of the Board of Trustees also served as a teacher of the School.

 Notes to Combined General Purpose Financial Statements June 30, 2021 and 2020